Hayzee-Tech/Nike-Global-Sales-Analysis-Dashboard/README.md

 | 6 | United States | 13.16% |

 France** carries the highest cost share at **19.8%**,  consistent with its position as the top revenue-generating market. **United States** records the lowest cost share at **13.16%** — yet also generates the least revenue, suggesting the US market is underperforming relative to its cost efficiency.
 Markets like **Canada** and **Germany** show strong cost-to-revenue balance, making them the most operationally efficient territories in the portfolio.

+##  Recommendations

+Based on the six-year global sales analysis of Nike Inc. (2011–2016), the following recommendations are proposed for leadership consideration:

+1. **Invest Heavily in France and Canada** — Both markets lead revenue at **$289,620** and **$265,875** respectively.
+Leadership should increase sales support, rep incentives, and marketing spend in these two territories to protect and grow their position as the company's top revenue engines.

+2. **Develop a Targeted US Growth Strategy** — The United States generates the lowest revenue at **$194,255** despite carrying a **13.16%** cost share.
+A structured intervention including territory expansion, rep performance reviews, and localized pricing is needed to bring US revenue in line with its market potential.

+3. **Reduce Dependency on Bikes** — Bikes account for **89.7%** of total revenue, creating extreme product concentration risk.
+Leadership should invest in growing the **Clothing** and **Accessories** categories through targeted promotions, product bundling, and expanded product lines to build a more balanced and resilient revenue portfolio.

+4. **Capitalize on the Mid-Year Sales Window** — Revenue and profit consistently peak between **July and September**, with revenue exceeding **$150K** and profit approaching **$60K** in that window.
+Deploying focused campaigns, stock builds, and rep incentives ahead of this period could amplify peak performance and maximize margins.

+5. **Monitor and Control September Cost Spike** — While September delivers the highest revenue and profit, it also drives costs close to **$100K** — the highest of any month.
+A cost efficiency review targeting procurement, logistics, and operational spend during this peak period could significantly improve net profit margins without sacrificing revenue growth.

 ---